RenderKit/embree/doc/src/api.md

   - Intel® Arc™ A730M Graphics
   - Intel® Arc™ A550M Graphics

-- Intel® Data Center GPU Flex Series and Intel® Data Center GPU Max Series are currently not supported.
+- Intel® Data Center GPU Max Series is currently not supported.

 - Ahead of time compilation is currently not working properly and you will get this error during compilation: